 Packaging plays an essential role in safely delivering our products to customers and consumers.
-As a business, we design our packaging materials to balance several critical criteria, including compliance with food safety regulations, maintaining freshness and quality of the product, environmental sustainability, affordability, and consumer preferences, including convenience.
+PepsiCo designs our packaging materials to balance several critical criteria, including compliance with food safety regulations, maintaining freshness and quality of the product, environmental sustainability, affordability, and consumer preferences, including convenience.
+Our sustainable packaging efforts support our PepsiCo Positive ambition in two ways: we are striving to build a more circular and inclusive Positive Value Chain by contributing to a more sustainable supply chain for our packaging; and we are also continuing to evolve our portfolio of food and beverage products by providing Positive Choices for our consumers with innovative packaging solutions.

-We recognize and share the concern that some packaging, when disposed of improperly after a product has been consumed, becomes waste in the marine environment and on land.
+We recognize and share the concern that some packaging, when disposed of improperly after a product has been consumed, may become waste in the marine environment or on land.
 We are working on a broad set of initiatives to ensure appropriate end-of-life solutions, improve the carbon footprint of our packaging, as well as other environmental impacts, and ensure protection of human rights especially in the informal recycling sector.

 Packaging plays a key role in our overall sustainability agenda with strategic oversight provided by PepsiCo’s executive leadership and input from a multi-functional group of senior experts from Public Policy and Government Affairs, Research and Development (R&D), Supply Chain, and the Office of Sustainability, among others.
 Our dedicated cross-functional team monitors and evaluates packaging issues on an ongoing basis, including progress against our goals.
-The following goals make up our 2025 packaging sustainability agenda:
+The following goals make up our PepsiCo Positive sustainable and innovative packaging solution agendas:

-- Strive to design 100 percent of our packaging to be recyclable, compostable or biodegradable,
+- Strive to design 100 percent of our packaging to be recyclable, compostable, biodegradable, or reusable

 To ensure transparency, PepsiCo is committed to publicly disclosing key packaging metrics and progressing towards our goals.
 In addition to the information below and our Sustainability Report, we report annually through the Ellen MacArthur Foundation’s New Plastics Economy Global Commitment Progress Reports.
 We also included key highlights in the company’s 2020 Annual Report to Shareholders.